snake2102/HyperspaceAI-Node/README.md

 # HyperspaceAI-Node
 ## ➡️ Method 1.
 Browser Node
+* Run using browser if you have an idle PC or during the times you're working on your computer
+* You might obtain uptime for multipliers, I'm running it 24/7
+* You can run it on a windows server (if you have a VPS with windows installed on for other extension nodes)

 ### 1. Visit: https://node.hyper.space/

 ### 2. Switch the red button to green